 Do you have a physical office where clients or vendors occasionally stop by?
 Do you visit your clients at their offices?
 Maybe your company has a blog or utilizes other social media outlets.
 Or perhaps you produce a physical product that is used by your customers.
-What about custody of other people’s property…does your product or service require you to have control over your client’s belongings, like their servers?

 All of these situations (any too many others to list) expose your company to liability from third parties.
 By this we mean the risk that you or your company could be held accountable after your business activities cause harm to another.
 Companies protect themselves from these risks through general liability (GL) insurance.

 If you have a lease for office space or any number of other commercial contracts, chances are you’ve already heard of this policy.
 The counterparties to your contracts want to know that you have the backing of a general liability insurance policy in the event of a dispute between you and them.

 Clearly GL exposure is massive for almost any company.
 If you can think of any situation where your company or any of its employees is directly or indirectly responsible for the safety of others or another’s property, you’re exposed!

 Put simply, general liability insurance protects your company from some of the fundamental risks that come with running a business.
 These include: